gaushi/admixture_scripts/README.md

 # admixture_scripts
-Here are all the scripts used with ADMIXTURE software
+R scripts used for the admixture analysis